One of the most common types of bone cancer.

 It usually grows and spreads slowly.
 Your doctor may suggest that you have surgery to remove the tumor.

-What differentiates chondrosarcoma from other types of bone cancer is that it usually begins in the cartilage (a tough, flexible material that cushions your bones and joints).
+What differentiates chondrosarcoma from other types of bone cancer is that it usually begins in the cartilage (a rigid, flexible material that cushions your bones and joints).

 What are the symptoms?